 Exercise Limitation.
-A holder of a Warrant will not have the right to exercise any portion of the Warrant if the holder (together with its affiliates) would beneficially own in excess of 9.99% of the number of shares of our Common Stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Warrants.
+A holder of a Warrant will not have the right to exercise any portion of the Warrant if the holder (together with its affiliates and any other person or entity acting as a group) would beneficially own more than 4.99% of the number of shares of our Common Stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Warrants.
+However, upon notice from the holder to us, the holder may waive such limitation up to a percentage, not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days following delivery of such notice from the holder to us.

 Exercise Price.
-The exercise price per whole share of Common Stock purchasable upon exercise of (i) the Tradeable Warrants is \$7.20 per share, which is 120% of the assumed Offering Price of the Units, and (ii) the Non-tradeable Warrants is \$7.50 per share, which is 125% of the assumed Offering Price of the Units.
+The exercise price per whole share of Common Stock purchasable upon exercise of (i) the Tradeable Warrants is \$7.35 per share, which is 120% of the assumed Offering Price of the Units, and (ii) the Non-tradeable Warrants is \$7.656 per share, which is 125% of the assumed Offering Price of the Units.
 The exercise price of both the Tradeable Warrants and the Non-tradeable Warrants is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our Common Stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.

 Fractional Shares.
 No fractional shares of Common Stock will be issued upon exercise of the Warrants.
-If, upon exercise of a Warrant, a holder would be entitled to receive a fractional interest in a share, we will, upon exercise, pay a cash adjustment in respect of such fraction in an amount equal to such fraction multiplied by the exercise price or round up to the next whole share.
-If multiple Warrants are exercised by the holder at the same time, we will pay a cash adjustment in respect of such final fraction in an amount equal to such fraction multiplied by the exercise price.
+If, upon exercise of a Warrant, a holder would be entitled to receive a fractional interest in a share, we will, upon exercise, round up to the next whole share.